Jmaouchi/Git-Commands-Reminder/pull request/README.md

 	![A message on GitHub shows the option to delete the super_feature branch.](./Images/12-safe-to-delete.png)

 And that's it!
 This workflow might seem overwhelming, but it will eventually become second nature as you work with it more frequently.

-### Hints

-Ask an instructor or TA if you get stuck or have any questions!
-Check the [GitHub guide on collaboration flow](https://guides.github.com/introduction/flow/) for reference.

----
-© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.